Everything you need to know about Iran-US nuclear negotiations

 What are these technical talks?

-On Wednesday, working-level experts from both sides will begin discussing three main topics: sanctions relief, Iran’s nuclear programme, and regional security.
+On Wednesday, working-level experts from both sides will begin discussing the inner workings of sanctions relief and how that relates to Iran’s nuclear programme.

 The sanctions regimes imposed on Iran are complex and multilayered, and each layer has to be linked to a specific action or guarantee Iran is being asked to undertake with regard to its nuclear programme.